Transitioning from branch visits to online and mobile banking

 - Transferring money to others in Canada using Interac eTransfer®

 - Transferring money to others abroad using Global Transfers (available to 49 countries across the globe).
-Please note this functionality is only available with ATB Online.
+Please note this functionality is only available with ATB Personal.

 - Signing up for electronic statements which provides an email notification each time a new document is available to view

 As you set up online and mobile banking, Melanie shares a few tips to make it an easy and stress-free transition:

-- Before you start, find confidence knowing that you don’t need to be an expert in technology and that there are easy to use tools and resources to walk you through basic features, step-by-step.
+- Before you start, find confidence knowing that you don’t need to be an expert in technology.
+There are easy-to-use tools and resources to walk you through basic features step-by-step.

 - Don’t be afraid to explore.
-To truly embrace online and mobile banking, you need to get used to it so we encourage you to explore all of the features available when you are set up.
-And as you are exploring, refer to our Digital Banking Tutorials as a helpful resource.
+To truly embrace online and mobile banking, you need to get used to it.
+We encourage you to explore all of the features available when you are set up.
+As you're exploring, you can check out our Digital Banking Tutorials for a little extra help.

 - Focus on the most important transactions first.
-You might have many day-to-day transactions that you carried out at the branch and focusing on the most important ones is a great place to start.
+You might have many day-to-day transactions that you carried out at the branch - focusing on the most important ones is a great place to start.

-- If your situation permits (and you can practice safe social distancing with a family member or friend) you could have someone help you set this up, which is always helpful when learning new technology.
-But even if you can't, our ATB team can easily help you over the phone.
+- If you're able, ask someone help you set up digital banking.
+It's always helpful when learning new technology.
+If you can't, our ATB team can easily help you over the phone.